 So if donors want to see a very visible ROI but small non-profits need the staff to make that happen, how can the two be reconciled?
 Can it be a worthwhile funding opportunity?
 What are the numbers that define “success” for a donor?

 At our inception, we decided to follow the theory that “if you build it, they will come.”
-We believed that Israel Forever would make such a positive impact in the Jewish world that people would see the value of an organization that focused entirely on making Israel personal, and making Israel engagement virtually accessible to every Jew in every corner of the world in every way they might personally want to feel engaged.
+We believed that the unique style of apolitical, personal activism inspiration would make such a positive impact in the Jewish world that people would see the value of an organization that focused entirely on making Israel personal, and making Israel engagement virtually accessible to every Jew in every corner of the world in every way they might personally want to feel engaged.

 Small non-profits like ours are most certainly deserving of the same attention and love as all the big names that raise $31 million dollars in a single night, yet many obstacles stand in our way.
 Because the three questions most donors have are: Where does my money go?
 How are you REALLY making a difference?
 And why should I donate to you over another bigger, more well-known organization?

 No, we can’t put their name up on a wall (just yet).
-But we can give donors the choice to funnel gifts to budget-funding categories for programs so that every individual can direct their dollars to the initiative that speaks most to their heart - whether it be for the expansion of the Virtual Citizen of Israel network, The Israel Memory Project, Balfour Initiative or many other possibilities.
+But we can give donors the choice to funnel gifts to budget-funding categories for programs so that every individual can direct their dollars to the initiative that speaks most to their heart - whether it be for the development of original learning and engagement resources, the expansion of the Virtual Citizen of Israel network, growth of The Israel Memory Project, impact of the Jewish Rights Movement, or many other possibilities.
 And with every dollar, that program becomes even more viable and has the potential to reach even more Jews and Jewish communities in every corner of the globe.

 Program-directed giving is just one more way we are making the Israel connection a dynamic, personal expression of Jewish life and identity.
 As we reframe the “ask” from Will you give? by reinforcing a positive initiative of How would you like to make your gift?, we are simultaneously offering individuals a chance to personalize their donation as well as their an expression of activism for the sake of Israel and the Jewish People.